ferrilab/ferrilab/funty/README.md

 ## MSRV

-The current MSRV is 1.53, which added the `::BITS` constant.
-This version may raise in **minor** versions.
-You should use `"^X.Y"` constraints when depending on this crate.
+The current MSRV is 1.56.

 ## Functionality Traits